tianon/boot2docker-debian/CONTRIBUTING.md

 ## Commit Messages

-It's recommended that commit messages follow the following template, but not strictly required:
+It's recommended that commit messages can be applied against the following template and still be grammatically correct, but not strictly required:

 	If applied, this commit will <message>

-For example:
+For example, if the commit message was `Fix file sharing bugs`:

 	If applied, this commit will Fix file sharing bugs

-or:
+or `Add rainbow features`:

 	If applied, this commit will Add rainbow features